SamuelCV12/Frama-C/README.md

 2. **AI Tools:**
    - ChatGPT and DeepSeek for code organization, frama-c operation and documentation guidance.
 3. **Books**
-   - Logic and discrete mathematics.
-A computer science perspective (Winfried K. Grassmann, Tremblay, and Winfried Karl Grassmann 1996).
+   - "Logic and Discrete Mathematics: A Computer Science Perspective" (Winfried K. Grassmann, Tremblay, and Winfried Karl Grassmann 1996).